 💠 If your employer offers disability insurance, but you are still working and still considering your options, there are a few really important things you need to know: How to Protect Yourself if Your Employer Offers LTD

-💠 Finally, if you are in California, Hawaii, New York, or New Jersey, please look into applying for short term disability through the state.
+💠 Finally, if you are in California, Hawaii, New York, Rhode Island, or New Jersey, you can look into applying for short term disability through the state.

 💠 Once you are already on disability, you are also allowed to work, but there are many factors to take into consideration.
 Here’s some more info on How to Work Without (Too Much) Trouble

 Updated January 2018.
 Please comment below with stories, questions, input or ideas.
 Please let us know if any links on this page stop working.
 If you found this page helpful, please use one of these magic buttons to share this post on Facebook or Twitter: